 Sapa market is a place to experience Vietnamese culture and life outside of Vietnam.
 There’s nothing called a “map”, so you must go and figure things out by yourself.
 You will see the large complex of warehouses, restaurants, outdoor stalls, covered markets, small groceries, a Vietnamese school, travel agencies and many more!
 Many people might feel these warehouse stores appear rundown and dirty from the outside, but inside are kept scrupulously clean.

 Everything from cleaning products, candy, school supplies, bags or clothes are being sold for a cheap price, but don’t be shocked if you must buy at least 10 of them.
-As the central distribution center for Vietnamese items in Europe, it is perhaps for this reason that nearly everything there is sold wholesale.
+As the central distribution center (UPDATED on December 2: the link was removed – website not found) for Vietnamese items in Europe, it is perhaps for this reason that nearly everything there is sold wholesale.
 So, if you plan to shop, it’s the best idea to drive or rent a car! 🙂

 Top 5 must try foods